 - Limited confidentiality: Instead of sharing your story with a licensed therapist alone, in a group setting you are disclosing to the entire group.
 While confidentiality is important in group therapy, there is no guarantee of privacy.

-- Less personal experience: While you will have plenty of opportunities to be heard in group therapy, there will be plenty of time spent listening to other group members.
+- Less personal experience: While you will have plenty of opportunities to be heard in group therapy, there will be lots of time spent listening to other group members.
 Though this is a valuable aspect of group therapy, learning from one another’s perspectives and experiences, it may feel less personal than individual therapy.

 - Can be difficult for someone with severe social anxiety: Navigating a group therapy setting may be difficult for someone with social anxiety.
 Anxiety may impede the person’s ability to get the most of the eating disorder group.